-Sacramento County’s Expert Consultant Reports on Jail Conditions
+Expert Reports on Jail Conditions (filed with Complaint, July 2018)

 Lorenzo Mays, diagnosed with significant mental illness and an intellectual disability, has been in Sacramento County Jail for eight years awaiting trial, having been repeatedly found incompetent to stand trial.
 Most of his days in jail are filled with the dangers and monotony of solitary confinement.
 Permitted just a few hours out of his cell per week, he has experienced auditory hallucinations, deepened depression, severe anxiety, and even suicidal thoughts.
 And he is not receiving meaningful mental health treatment.

 Ricky Richardson lives with paraplegia and uses a wheelchair for mobility.
 When he arrived at Sacramento County Jail, Ricky was not permitted to shower for several days, as he was housed in a unit without a wheelchair-accessible shower.
 The jail would eventually place Ricky into a medical unit where the showers are larger.
 However, these showers are still dangerous for wheelchair users.
 Ricky tumbled out of an unstable shower chair onto the floor when he tried to use these showers for the first time.
 Without assistance, Ricky had to drag himself across the filthy shower floor.
 Now, he showers with his entire wheelchair to avoid another dehumanizing fall.
 Ricky experiences similar obstacles when he receives visits from his attorney, because there is no way to fit a wheelchair into the jail’s attorney-client visiting booth.
 But according to Ricky, among the most humiliating experiences is the restrictiveness of the medical unit.
 With no access to recreation or physical activity, Ricky has developed symptoms of diabetes and depression.